kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 # Future Additions

-**Make it so that enemies move from side to side in Level One and Level Two** **Create a LeaderBoard using local storage**
+* Make it so that enemies move from side to side in Level One and Level Two**
+* Create a LeaderBoard using local storage

 # Key Learning Points

-Debugging: throughout the time of me making the project and making it flow, I was coming accross hurdles such as bullets being thrown when they were not meant to or bullets still travelling once they have fallen off the grid, I was able to prevent this using `clearInterval`.
+* Debugging: throughout the time of me making the project and making it flow, I was coming accross hurdles such as bullets being thrown when they were not meant to or bullets still travelling once they have fallen off the grid, I was able to prevent this using `clearInterval`.
 However, overcoming small bugs like this were a big win for me and probably gave me a small taste of what is to come throughout my career.

+* Pseudocode: Put more time into planning and you can save yourself a lot more time.